Infrastructure as Code

 render.yamlat the root of your repo.
 You can start with our sample YAML and modify it to match your services.

-- Click on YAML in the top nav in the dashboard.
+- Click YAML in the navigation sidebar in the dashboard.

 - Click the New From YAML button.